Dokay/DJTableViewVM/README.md

   </tr>
 </table>

-* For exsist cells in your project
-    1.If the super class of your cell is UITableViewCell ,just change it to DJTableViewVMCell.
-    2.If tht super class of your cell is your custom class ,you need to implement the protocol DJTableViewVMCellDelegate or change it to DJTableViewVMCell.
+* For exsist cells in your project<br />1.If the super class of your cell is UITableViewCell ,just change it to DJTableViewVMCell.<br />2.If tht super class of your cell is your custom class ,you need to implement the protocol DJTableViewVMCellDelegate or change it to DJTableViewVMCell.<br />

 ##UICollectionView